aspose-cells/Aspose.Cells-API-References/english/go-cpp/CommentCollection/Get_Int_Int/_index.md

 ## Get_Int_Int function

-Gets the <see cref="Comment"/> element at the specified row index and column index.
+Gets the Comment element at the specified row index and column index.

 ```go